Tuesday, October 13, 2020

 Los Angeles, CA

-This activity is intended for primary care providers including family practice physicians, physician assistants, and nurse practitioners who are involved in the care of patients with headache disorders, including migraine and CH.
+This activity is intended for primary care providers including family practice physicians, physician assistants, and nurse practitioners who are involved in the care of patients with headache disorders, including migraine and cluster headache (CH).

 After completing the CME activity, learners should be better able to: